Ivanhoe Liberia is studying options to:

 - Develop port facilities to handle the incremental ore to be delivered to the Liberian coast, whether by increasing capacity of existing port facilities at Buchanan or building new facilities in or near Buchanan.

 In addition to the engineering and design studies required for such infrastructure, Ivanhoe Liberia plans to conduct a full environmental and social impact assessment (ESIA) on the construction and operation of the infrastructure described above.
-This ESIA will be fully compliant with Liberian laws, regulations and standards, as well as MIGA’s and IFC’s Performance Standards.
+This ESIA will be fully compliant with Liberian laws, regulations and standards.

 For information on SMFG’s proposed sister project in Guinea, please click here.

-In addition, Ivanhoe Liberia is investigating potential options in Liberia.
+In addition, Ivanhoe Liberia is investigating additional opportunities for mining in Liberia.
 This site will be updated when there is news to announce.